Jeimer Candelario Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.5 K/9, the second-best in MLB.
+- The Astros pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Astros have the top team ERA across all league pitching staffs (3.34).
+- The Astros have a 3.30 team ERA that ranks first among all MLB pitching staffs.

-- Astros pitchers combine to allow 69 home runs (one per game), the 10th-fewest in baseball.
+- Astros pitchers combine to allow 69 home runs (1.0 per game), the 10th-fewest in baseball.

-- In his most recent appearance on Tuesday against the Toronto Blue Jays, the righty went six innings, allowing three earned runs while surrendering three hits.
+- In his last appearance on Thursday, the left-hander threw five innings against the Toronto Blue Jays, giving up three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.